anisurrahmanlikhon/CPP-to-Python-Migrating/README.md

 As always, it is strongly recommended to play with the code snippets, change them, test when things break, etc. This is crucial for learning any programming language — just as it is crucial to speak, and not just listen, in order to learn a human language.

-## Further Resources
-A plethora of resources for learning and mastering Python exist, and likewise for applying particular Python libraries (e.g. Panda or NumPy) in particular problem domains (e.g. data analysis or scientific computing).
-The following list enumerates a few resources suitable for beginners, with no claim of exhaustiveness:

-Python homepage
-Official Python tutorial
-Beginners guide for programmers
-Python Style Guide
-Python standard library
-Python package index
-A cheat sheet, and 8 more cheat sheets